Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Self-supervised Semantic Segmentation

-We cluster the feature vectors obtained per image with spectral clustering~\cite{Luxburg2007ATO}.
+\paragraph{Discovery of Semantic Categories} We cluster the feature vectors obtained per image with spectral clustering~\citep{Luxburg2007ATO}.
 Thanks to the saliency masks, most of the feature vectors are based on foreground patterns and disregard the background, i.e., they become object-centric.
-Even though this is clearly not the case for all images, either because there are salient regions in the background or because the image shows multiple objects from different categories, there are enough good cases for spectral clustering to yield clusters that are dominated by a single object category; see Figure~\ref{fig:vis_clustering}.
-As we show in Table~\ref{tab:ablations}, this clustering of features within the saliency masks already yields unsupervised object discovery results beyond the state of the art.
+Even though this is clearly not the case for all images, either because there are salient regions in the background or because the image shows multiple objects from different categories, there are enough good cases for spectral clustering to yield clusters that are dominated by a single object category; see \Fig{fig:vis_clustering}.
+As we show in \Tab{tab:ablations}, this clustering of features within the saliency masks already yields unsupervised object discovery results beyond the state of the art.